budget-skynet/telegram-bot---near-dao-proposal-alert/README.md

 1. Open Telegram and start a chat with [@BotFather](https://t.me/BotFather)
 2. Send `/newbot` and follow the prompts to create your bot
-3. Copy the token provided by BotFather
-4. Set it as an environment variable:
+3. Copy the token provided and set it as an environment variable:

 export BOT_TOKEN=your_telegram_bot_token_here

+On Windows:

+set BOT_TOKEN=your_telegram_bot_token_here

-Or create a `.env` file in the project root:
+You can also create a `.env` file in the project root:

 BOT_TOKEN=your_telegram_bot_token_here